Therapy Techniques Developed at Washburn Center

-The Developmental Repair Model by Dr. Anne Gearity, developed in Washburn’s Day Treatment program, explores an intensive treatment model for working with young children who have experienced complex trauma and also have aggressive, disruptive symptoms.
+The Developmental Repair Model by Dr. Anne Gearity, developed in Washburn Center’s Day Treatment program, explores an intensive treatment model for working with young children who have experienced complex trauma and also have aggressive, disruptive symptoms.

 Other Mental Health Resources